 Topical Essential Oil Allergy Remedy

-- 1 drop Lavender oil – apply to the base of the throat
+- 1 drop Lavender oil (where to buy) - apply to the base of the throat

-- 1 drop Tea Tree (Melaleuca alternifolia) oil – apply to the base of the throat shortly after the Lavender
+- 1 drop Tea Tree Oil aka Melaleuca Alternifolia (where to buy)- apply to the base of the throat shortly after the Lavender

 Apply each and tap with your finger pads over the area where applied and then tap right over your heart.
 This is the thymus area, and tapping on it is supposed to activate your immune responses, which are stimulated by the Lavender and Tea Tree oils.
 I have no idea if this is true, but I know that when I did this it helped my allergies!